hewner/compsci390-plp/docs/course_policies.md

 # Academic Integrity

-Recall the Institute policy on academic misconduct:

-> Rose-Hulman expects its students to be responsible adults and to
-> behave at all times with honor and integrity.
+The Duke academic honestly policies are quite strict.
+Please don't cheat or it can end very badly!

-Exams and homework will be done on an individual basis except when explicitly noted.
+Homework will be done on an individual basis except when explicitly noted.
 The simple rule of thumb for individual work is:

 Never give or use someone else’s code or written answers.

-Such exchanges are definitely cheating and not cooperation.
-The departmental statement on academic honesty has more detailed advice.

-This policy INCLUDES sharing code after graduating from this course.
-If your code is found used in some other students solution, after your have already completed this course - you will receive a retroactive F in this course.

 We encourage you to discuss the problems and general approaches to solving them with other students.
 However, when it comes to writing